WessexWater/chellow/readme.md

 #### Key points when importing

   * Lines beginning with the '#' character are comment lines.
-  * You can import any amount of data, from any area.
+  * You can import any number of lines, and mix actions and types in a single file.
   * When updating a record, if the field contains {no change}, then that field won't be updated.
-  * When inserting records, the 'id' fields are optional.
-If left blank, Chellow will automatically generate an id.
+  * A blank date field means 'ongoing'.